-Despite how intensely this OCD took over my life, it was simply a phase that I grew out of.
+Thankfully, I did eventually move beyond it.
 I broke out of the routines, the sense of overwhelming responsibility diminished and I learned that there were greater forces at play in world peace than how many times I turned the lights on and off.
 Something inside me decided I had punished myself enough for disliking that person and normal life resumed.

-I thought I had fully overcome my OCD by the time I hit my teenage years.
-I didn’t think it had any impact on me as an adult.
-And yet, over that dinner, as I took my mind back to that time and that sense of responsibility I had as a child, it dawned on me that there was still a little glowing piece of that OCD left in my belly.
+I had fully overcome this OCD by the time I hit my teenage years.
+And yet, as I take my mind back to that time and that sense of responsibility I had as a child, it strikes me that there is still a little glowing piece of that OCD left in my belly.
 It became the fire that made me become a therapist.
 It’s the part of me that feels a sense of responsibility to help people, which in turn will help the world become a better place.
 I still, in a more positive and controllable way, have a need to make things around me better.
 It’s as if my OCD became my superpower, and now as an adult I know how to use it for the greatest good.
-I need to keep tabs on it and ensure I don’t allow myself to become too attached to, or indeed responsible for, my clients (I work in a very self-empowering model of therapy, so it simply cannot be me alone that makes them better).
 I need to ensure it remains a healthy little glow of passion, and not an unhealthy compulsive blaze.
-And I know I now have the tools and techniques to keep it in check.
+Thankfully I now have the tools and techniques to keep it in check.
 OCD has not controlled my life since I was a child, but it has changed my life for the better.

 If you are battling through a problem or issue at the moment, I hope this gives you hope that you can get to the other side, and that on the other side you may well find your life has been enriched by the experiences you’ve been through.
 Reach out to friends, family or a therapist to help you get to a more positive place and then see what direction you want to take your life in when free of what used to hold you back.
 It might be the exact same life, just minus the problem, or it might be a new inspired existence which only became possible with a fresh new perspective.

 I have never shared this story of my experience of OCD before.
 I’m not even sure what compelled me to share it today.
-But as I walk through Muswell Hill to my therapy room tonight, I know I’ll connect with that little glow and it will ensure I serve my client in the best possible way I can.
+But as I plan for future client sessions I know I’ll connect with that little glow and it will ensure I serve them in the best possible way I can.